xcray/Apple_Airport_hass_devicetracker_and_Internet_Connection_Sensor/README.md

 # Apple Airport hass devicetracker and Internet Connection Sensor (binary)
-Turn the Apple Airport Wireless Router to a homeassistant devicetracker.
+Turn the Apple Airport Wireless Router to a homeassistant device tracker, and an Internet Connection binary sensor.

-Tested on Apple Airport Timecapsule AC with the newest firmware.
+Tested on Apple Airport Timecapsule AC with the newest firmware (7.7.9).

 Working process:

 - Apple's wireless router send out syslogs containing important and useful information for HA (WAN connection events and wireless devices connection events).

-- The rsyslog service running on HA host collecting the syslog messages come from Apple Airport router.
+- The rsyslog service collecting the syslog messages come from Apple Airport router.

 - The messages are transfered to the python script (via omprog interface of rsyslog).

 - The python script parse the messages and triggers the states of the wireless devices (by mac) and the binary_sensor representting the Internet connection, via the API of homeassistant.

+rsyslog service could runs on any host inside the same network, the HA host is a good choice for most people.

 It's should also work with other routers that throw syslogs (maybe little modification is required).